ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Paul: this is not a group chartered with new ways of doing search. display, search is not in there.

 Mark: As we said before, for inference time it is not meaningful to say you cannot use AI with this content, it's just a tool, programming language, etc, it's non sense to say "dont use my content with linked lists".
-There's a latent argument that this can be up-leveled to everything here except AI training.
+There's a latent argument that this can be up-levelled to everything here except AI training.

 Krishna: AI inference / AI use category is overly broad which block a lot of AI operations - you couldn't run, retrieve something.
 By taking a more focused approach, you wanna summarise something - you can take these approaches.
 It does not restrict to search, but applies broadly to AI - search being a main scenario to AI.
 It is impossible to separate search from AI ad AI from search.